WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 ### __experimentalFetchReusableBlocks

-Returns an action object used to fetch a single reusable block or all reusable blocks from the REST API into the store.
+Returns an action generator used to fetch a single reusable block or all reusable blocks from the REST API into the store.

 *Parameters*